live-clones/recalbox/TESTING.md

 - [ ] Check the favorite icons of outrun and gong (in the ports system) (#2010)
 - [ ] Test libretro core Gong on all boards (#1986)
 - [ ] Check that the Hyperspaces boot video is no longer displayed (#2040)
+- [ ] Test there is no "cannot allocate memory in static TLS block" error when playing video in Netflix or Prime (#2034)

 ## [7.3.1]
 - [ ] Bumped libretro core Genesis-Plus-GX.
 Check core works on all boards.
 No loss of fps, even on pizero (#1994)